Frankly Speaking

 People who think differently are the only solution to the mess the world is in today.

 Blessings on her and all those seeing clearly through the glass of reality.
 Unfortunately, the system is designed by straight, angry, judgmental thinkers, from a background of self-righteous Euro-American manifest destiny colonizers.
-I wish i could help, but I honestly don’t know what practical things can be done.
+I wish i could help, but I honestly don’t know what practical things can be done any more than the rest of them do.
+We have to change the way society thinks first.
+We have to educate people about the dangers of competition and the endless modern quest to be normal and in the middle of the herd.
+We have to take care of everyone and listen to everyone, not marginalize them.

-She believes that the magic in Halloween (her favorite and among mine), July 4, Christmas and Thanksgiving were undeniable and real, but the whole notion is ridiculed, and there is no way to even study what we were conversing.
+She believes that the magic in Halloween (her favorite and among mine), July 4, Christmas and Thanksgiving are undeniable.
+I do too but the whole notion is ridiculed, and there is no way to even study what we were conversing about.
+Matters of faith, hope and love are beyond the reach of science, especially social science.

 But what about today, a rainy Saturday, February 15?
-How do we find magic and strength?
+How do we all find magic and strength?
+I don’t know where she is by now, these years later.
+I hope in a better place.

-How do we bring magic when we get derided for “magicl thinking” when we try?
+How do we bring magic when we get derided for “magical thinking” when we try?

 The “real” St. Valentine existed and lived roughly 1800 years ago.
 There are no records of him, no proof of his flesh and blood existence.
 But the magical stuff about him making us all love each other longer and deeper oneday of the year, that’s reality. .
 One scholar believes he has confirmed that St. Valentine was indeed a priest who performed Christian weddings outlawed by the Roman Empire and was executed for it.
 Father Valentine died for love.
 (Later, Christianity became the official religion of the Roman Empire, and pagan weddings became illegal)